cammac725/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The Document Object Model is the browser's representation of the page, represented as nodes and objects, allowing us and programs to interact with it.

 2. What is an event?

+- an event is something that happens to the HTML on a page, like a mouse click, key press, input change, etc.

 3. What is an event listener?

+- is an object interface that calls a specified function when the event is triggered

 4. Why would we convert a NodeList into an Array?

+ - An array has access to more methods than a NodeList

 5. What is a component?

+- a component is a stand-alone combination code that can be customized and reused.

 ### Git Set up